 False

-Answer: A. True
+Answer: A. True, you can detailed information about your Desktop flow execution within the Run history feature.

-If you are not sure what to put in the Domain and username field, you can use the Command Prompt window (open Start, type CMD and hit enter), type “_______” command to locate the Userdomain and Username.
+When creating a connection to use the “Run a flow built with Power Automate Desktop” action, if you are not sure what to put in the domain and username field, you can use the Command Prompt window (open Start, type CMD and hit enter), type “_______” command to locate the Userdomain and Username.

 Find user